How to Get Rid of Moles and Keep Them Away

 1. Mole Traps

 Use a mole trap (or a mouse trap, since moles are about the size of a large mouse).
-Some traps will kill moles.
+Some traps work well for killing moles.
 Others will catch moles that you can release (at least 5 miles away from your home is best).
-The goal of traps, though, is mole removal dead or alive.
+The goal of traps, though, is mole removal, dead or alive.

 Pro Tip: Wear gloves when handling mole traps, as moles dislike people.
 Your human scent will scare them away from your trap.